 - Technology-neutral tax credit for domestic production of clean transportation fuel.
-The cleaner the fuel, the larger the credit. - Open to all resources renewable, fossil fuel, or anything in between. - Provides a production tax credit of up to \$1 per gallon.
+The cleaner the fuel, the larger the credit. - Open to all resources but available only for fuels that are at least 25 percent cleaner than average. - Provides a production tax credit of up to \$1 per gallon.